 - Go to your PC or laptop’s spec page and look up the GPU, CPU, Memory, operating system, and USB ports.

 - Check your GPU against Oculus’ official table.
-If your GPU is not currently supported, you may be able to setup Oculus Link with your device, but is more likely to have performance issues with Oculus Link.
+If your GPU is not currently supported, you may be able to setup Oculus Link with your device but is more likely to have performance issues with Oculus Link.

 My computer won’t recognize Oculus Link when it’s connected.

-Make sure that your operating system is up to date on your PC and Quest.
+Ensure your operating system is up to date on your PC and Quest.
 Then, restart your computer and see if that fixes things.

 I can’t see where to select the Oculus Quest in the Oculus PC software.